Your Conversion Rate Optimization Guide for Better Results

 Think of the goal you want to accomplish through the supposed change.
 Do not change elements of your website on a whim.
 Think of how the changes you make will affect the results.

-E.g.: You want to change the submit/sign-up button to raise the number of leads.
-By raising the interaction rate, you are on the way to increasing the number of leads.
+For example, you want to change the submit/sign-up button to increase the number of leads.
+By raising the interaction rate, you can do this.

 How will the change achieve the result?